wailyn2024/Computational-Thinking-8/README.md

 ## To Create a Git Branch (must do this before saving your work for the first time):
 1. Wait until you receive an email from github that *adds you as a collaborator* - click Accept
-2. Go to your bookmarked codespace
+2. Go to your bookmarked
 3. Click on the "Source Control" tab on the left sidebar (looks like 3 circles with twisty lines connecting them)
 4. Click on the three sideways dots menu on that tab
 5. Choose "Branch" --> "Create Branch"